TtheBC01/ollama-page-transcription-demo/README.md

 # Transcribing books with Ollama vision models

-Included is a mediocre photograph (taken with an iPhone 13 and converted to jpeg w/ Gimp) of the first page of a Methods of Mathematical Physics: Volume 1.
+Included is a mediocre photograph (taken with an iPhone 13 and converted to jpeg w/ Gimp) of the first page of Methods of Mathematical Physics: Volume 1.
 The included script and its prompt uses the Ollama inference engine with llama3.2-vision to attempt to accurately transcribe the text.

 The page has multiple subsections and also includes mathematical notation which should make transciption more difficult, especially for such a small multi-modal vision model.
 Here is an example of what I was able to produce given the prompt: `Extract all of the text from this photograph of a book page exactly as it appears in the image.
 Output the text in markdown format.`